awantika10/Desgen/Ideas.md

  - Option to Post about any available resource and chat feature for people to communicate
  - Notification Alert whenever any requiremnet or resource is needed ,so that people who can help can be notified and come forward.
  - Collaboration feature  for reaching out to more people who want to Raise funds and Sponsor for the drives.

+## Idea-15

+### Name

+Yash Jaiswal

+### Description

+This is an idea for application "Drill".
+Physical activity or exercise can improve your health and reduce the risk of developing several diseases.
+Physical activity and exercise can have immediate and long-term health benefits.
+Most importantly, regular activity can improve your quality of life.
+This application can help you to stay fit by taking your body measurement and suggesting different types of exercises and diet plans, calculating your daily walk time and calories you burned.

+### Features

+ - Login/Signup Page - For all the users
+ - Workout recommendation
+ - Calories and steps count
+ - Activity recommendation
+ - Notification Alert for workout and drinking water to stay hidrated
+ - BMI tracking